6E006B/tp-link842_freifunk_config_with_private_net/README.md

     /etc/init.d/dnsmasq enable

-NOTICE: Before deploying the configs the psk2 passphrase should be changed.
+NOTICE: Before deploying the configs the passphrase ("key" in wireless) and the name of your wireless network ("ssid") should be changed.

 NOTICE: The LAN ports are bridged with the freifunk network.